Developmental toxicity: DART (Developmental and Reproductive Toxicology)

 DART is the specific research of looking for malformations from the toxicity of chemicals, medications, pesticides, dietary supplements, etc. The National Toxicology Program (NTP) has been conducting DART research for chemicals that have not been FDA approved or undergone the appropriate research for human offspring.

 The research is conducted by using pregnant animals and exposing them to a certain chemical, medication, drug, pesticide, etc. throughout their pregnancy and then complete teratology on the fetuses to look for malformations.
 These malformations can be anything from a tissue malformation to a skeletal malformation.
 They can also allow the animal to deliver the offspring to look for malformations in growing animals.
 These malformations can be anything from behaviors, intellect, sexual maturity such as testicular development, vaginal opening, and the ability to reproduce.

-Because of the complexity of the embryo-fetal development, including the maternal-fetal interactions during gestation, it is important to understand the mechanism of toxicity and test the toxic effect in more than two species before confirming the substance to be a developmental toxicant.
+Because of the complexity of the embryo-fetal development, including the maternal-fetal interactions during gestation, it is important to understand the mechanism of toxicity and test the toxic effect in up to two species before confirming the substance to be a developmental toxicant.
 Embryo have different critical periods for the organ formation from day 15 to day 60 and hence the susceptibility to toxicant injury is directly related to the period of development.

 Risk Assessment Guidelines

-Risk Assessment is defined as a process to make a scientifically judgement to identify the potential toxicity cause in human by a substance.
+Risk Assessment is defined as a process to make a scientifically sound judgement to identify the potential toxicity cause in human by a substance.
 As defined by National Research Council, Risk assessment process is composed of hazard identification, dose response, exposure assessment, and risk characterization.